Kevwell/Getting-Started-With-SQL-and-BigQuery-/README.md

-# Intro to SQL - Kaggle
+# Jupiter Notebooks from Kaggle